 Producers/ Producer Groups/ Miller/ Processors/ Producer organizations may choose the most appropriate assurance level for their own production context.
-Producers and Producer Groups meeting the compliance requirements of the SRP Standard and policies for their chosen assurance level, may reach either the compliance status “SRP Verified” or “Working towards sustainable rice farming”.
-To maintain the status of ‘working towards sustainable rice farming, annual improvements in performance are expected.
+Producers and Producer Groups meeting the compliance requirements of the SRP Standard and policies for their chosen assurance level, may reach either the compliance status “SRP Verified” or “Working toward sustainable rice cultivation”.
+To maintain the status of ‘working toward sustainable rice cultivation’, annual improvements in performance are expected.
 For details please refer to the SRP Assurance Scheme v 1.3 document.

-Implementers such as rice millers, processors or producer organizations aiming to serve as an SRP approved Verification Body for Level 2 assurance must meet all applicable requirements in the SRP Assurance Scheme.
-The use of the ‘SRP-Verified’ logo and associated claims is governed by a Chain of Custody (CoC) model provided by a VB, which must align with the SRP Assurance Scheme and SRP Communication and Claims/Logo Guideline (Annex 7 to the Assurance Scheme).
+Implementers such as rice millers, processors or producer organizations aiming to serve as an SRP Approved VB for Assurance Level 2 must meet all applicable requirements in the SRP Assurance Scheme.
+The use of the ‘SRP-Verified’ logo and associated claims is governed by a Chain of Custody (CoC) model provided by a VB, which must align with the SRP Assurance Scheme and SRP Communication and Claims/Logo Guideline (Annex 7 to the SRP Assurance Scheme).

 Upon successful verification by the SRP Approved VB, the Implementer will receive a SRP Verification Statement that specifies the conditions of the chosen assurance level, such as the compliance score, compliance status, verified volume, permitted claims and traceability level.